bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 ## Business architecture

+### Use cases and business requirements
+---

+Business requirements, use cases, and use case roadmaps together define what a solution must achieve, how it will be applied, and when capabilities will be delivered according to agreed priorities.
+These priorities may sit at the enterprise, domain level or both.

+Understanding them is necessary to understand:

+- the outcomes the solution must enable or improve
+- the measures of success, constraints, and scope that shape design
+- how the solution will be used to meet specific business needs
+- the sequence and priority of delivering capabilities to maximise business value

 ### Business processes
 ---

 Business processes are the activities and tasks that are performed to achieve the goals of the business.
 Understanding them is necessary to understand:

 - the context in which data is captured and used
-- concepts and entities that are relevant to the domain
+- concepts and entities that are relevant to the domain and scope of use case
 - the relationships between different processes and data
+- the context for measures and metrics

 ### Business glossary
 ---

-A business glossary is a list of terms and definitions that are relevant to the business. see Domain Glossary.
+A business glossary is a curated list of terms and definitions relevant to the business (at both the Enterprise and Domain levels).
+Understanding these terms and how they map across the organisation by stakeholders and systems is critical to consistent understanding and usage of concepts.

+It is core part of [Enterprise Metadata Architecture](level_1.md#enterprise-metadata-architecture).

 <div align="center">